Kambale Family's Kerala Trip With Thrillophilia Through Hills, Backwaters, and Roads

 After checking into Luxo Kochi, they stepped out to explore the city through a half-day sightseeing tour covering Mattancherry Palace, Princess Street, and Marine Drive.

 Kochi felt layered in a way most cities do not.
-Parts of it carried old colonial charm, while other corners felt busy, local, and energetic.
 Princess Street especially stood out because of how naturally slow the area felt.
-Small cafés looked cute beside old buildings, travelers wandered around without any fixed plan, and the evening somehow passed without anybody noticing the time.
+Small cafés looked cute beside old buildings, travellers wandered around without any fixed plan, and the evening somehow passed without anybody noticing the time.

 Later at Marine Drive, the atmosphere changed completely.
-Boats moved quietly across the water while the city lights slowly reflected across the waterfront.
-It was one of those simple evenings that do not sound dramatic while they are happening, but somehow stay in memory later.
+It was one of those simple evenings that do not sound dramatic while they are happening but somehow stay in memory later.

 Munnar Felt Like an Entirely Different World